apache/spark/docs/sql-ref-syntax-qry-select-transform.md

     Specifies a command to process data.

-### SERDE behavior
+### Serde behavior

-In default format we use Hive Serde `org.apache.hadoop.hive.serde2.lazy.LazySimpleSerDe`, columns will be transformed to `STRING` and delimited by tabs before feeding to the user script.
+Spark uses Hive Serde `org.apache.hadoop.hive.serde2.lazy.LazySimpleSerDe` by default, columns will be transformed to `STRING` and delimited by tabs before feeding to the user script.
 Similarly, all `NULL` values will be converted to the literal string `"\N"` in order to differentiate `NULL` values from empty strings.
 The standard output of the user script will be treated as TAB-separated STRING columns, any cell containing only `"\N"` will be re-interpreted